|Nutrition Facts (per serving)|

 "I'm such a big fan of pasta carbonara and this recipe turned out exactly the way carbonara should be.
 It's rich, creamy, and perfect for a weeknight.
 Making carbonara can be tricky, but if you follow this recipe step by step, you'll be good to go." —Tara Omidvar

-4 teaspoons fine salt, for the pasta water, plus more to taste as needed
+4 teaspoons Diamond kosher salt, for the pasta water, plus more to taste as needed

 2 large eggs